MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/part-2-batch-in-batch-out-scenario.md

  This scenario includes the following workflow:

-1. The workflow begins when a line-of-business application sends a message batch to the [!INCLUDE[btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) Integration Engine using the FILE protocol.
+1. The workflow begins when a line-of-business application sends a message batch to the Microsoft BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) Integration Engine using the FILE protocol.
 The batch contains two versions of an ADT^A03 message.
 The source application belongs to the Tutorial_BatchSource party.

 2. The Integration Engine receives the batch on a FILE receive port, and validates the message batch.
 (The level of validation depends on settings selected for the source party in [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer.)